-The ODYSSEY LONG TERM trial is the largest randomized trial of alirocumab.63 The eligible population included adults with known coronary heart disease (69%) or a coronary heart disease (CHD) risk equivalent (peripheral artery disease, ischemic stroke, chronic kidney disease, or diabetes with at least two additional risk factors) (41%; some met both criteria) with an LDL level \geq 70 mg/dL.
+The ODYSSEY LONG TERM trial is the largest randomized trial of alirocumab.
+The eligible population included adults with known coronary heart disease (69%) or a coronary heart disease (CHD) risk equivalent (peripheral artery disease, ischemic stroke, chronic kidney disease, or diabetes with at least two additional risk factors).
+Patients also had an LDL-C level $\geq$ 70 mg/dL on statin therapy.
 All participants continued to take high intensity statin therapy (47%) or the highest tolerated dose (53%).
-The investigators randomized 2,341 participants in a 2:1 ratio to alirocumab 150 mg every two weeks (n=1530) or to identical placebo (n=780) and followed patients for 78 weeks.
-At 24 weeks LDL cholesterol levels declined from 122.8 to 48.3 mg/dL in the alirocumab group and from 122.0 to 118.9 in the placebo group.
+The investigators randomized 2,341 participants in a 2:1 ratio to alirocumab 150 mg every two weeks (n=1530) or to identical placebo (n=780) and followed them for 78 weeks.
+At 24 weeks LDL-C levels declined from 122.8 to 48.3 mg/dL in the alirocumab group and from 122.0 to 118.9 in the placebo group.
 The reduction in LDL-C was greater in the alirocumab group at 24 weeks (-61.0% vs. 0.8%, p<0.001) and at 78 weeks (-52.4% vs. 3.6%, p<0.001).

 Overall, there was no trend towards more AEs, serious AEs, diabetes, liver enzyme elevation, or muscle enzyme elevation in the alirocumab group (see Table 2 on the following page).
 There was a trend towards more discontinuations due to AEs, more neurocognitive AEs, and more injection site reactions, but these were not statistically significant, particularly if adjustment is made for multiple comparisons.
-For the major cardiovascular adverse events, there were trends towards fewer deaths from CHD (0.3% vs. 0.9%, p=0.26), fewer non-fatal MIs (0.9% vs. 2.3%, p=0.01), p=0.35), and less unstable angina requiring hospitalization (0% vs. 0.1%, p=0.34), but more fatal and non-fatal ischemic strokes (0.6% vs. 0.3%, p=0.35).
+For the major cardiovascular adverse events, there were trends towards fewer deaths from CHD (0.3% vs. 0.9%, p=0.26), fewer non-fatal MIs (0.9% vs. 2.3%, p=0.01), and less unstable angina requiring hospitalization (0% vs. 0.1%, p=0.34), but more fatal and non-fatal ischemic strokes (0.6% vs. 0.3%, p=0.35).
 There was a significant reduction in the sum of these four major adverse cardiovascular events (MACE 1.7% vs. 3.3%, p=0.02).
-In the alirocumab group, the 575 participants (37%) with LDL levels < 25 mg/dL on two or more consecutive measurements had similar rates of adverse events as the overall alirocumab group.
+In the alirocumab group, the 575 participants (37%) with LDL-C levels < 25 mg/dL on two or more consecutive measurements had similar rates of adverse events as the overall alirocumab group.

 The trial unequivocally demonstrates that alirocumab lowers LDL-C levels compared with placebo.
-The study is underpowered to evaluate uncommon AEs.
+The study is underpowered to evaluate uncommon AEs but selected AEs can be found in Table 2 on the next page.
 Given the large number of AEs evaluated, even those achieving statistical significance at a p-value of 0.05 may be due to chance.
-For example, at 52 weeks follow-up in the other large RCT of alirocumab38 (ODYSSEY COMBO II trial, n=720), there were more non-fatal MIs in the alirocumab group (2.5% vs. 1.2%) and fewer patients reporting myalgias (4.4% vs. 5.0%), both in the opposite direction of the ODYSSEY LONG TERM results.
-Larger clinical trials with longer follow-up are needed to adequately address the balance of benefits and harms for the PCSK9 inhibitors.
+For example, at 52 weeks follow-up in the other large RCT of alirocumab (ODYSSEY COMBO II trial, n=720), there were more non-fatal MIs in the alirocumab group (2.5% vs. 1.2%) and fewer patients reporting myalgias (4.4% vs. 5.0%), both in the opposite direction of the ODYSSEY LONG TERM results.
+Larger clinical trials with longer followup are needed to adequately address the balance of benefits and harms for the PCSK9 inhibitors.